-We have incurred significant net losses in each year since our inception in July 2005, and as of June 30, 2018, we had an accumulated deficit of \$320.0 million.
+We have incurred significant net losses in each year since our inception in July 2005, and as of September 30, 2018, we had an accumulated deficit of \$332.5 million.

 We have devoted most of our financial resources to research and development, including our non-clinical development activities and clinical trials.
 To date, we have financed our operations primarily through the sale of equity securities, debt, government contract funding, sale of royalty and milestones, and proceeds from our commercial partner, Grünenthal.
 The size of our future net losses will depend, in part, on the rate of future expenditures and our ability to generate revenues.
-We expect to continue to incur substantial expenses as we conduct research and development activities for our product candidates, including support for the FDA regulatory review of the resubmitted DSUVIA NDA, continue our pre-commercialization activities for DSUVIA and Zalviso, and support the manufacturing and supply of Zalviso in Europe for Grünenthal.
-While Grünenthal has begun European commercial sales of Zalviso, if DSUVIA, Zalviso, or our other product candidates are not successfully developed or commercialized, or if revenues are insufficient following marketing approval, we will not achieve profitability and our business may fail.
+We expect to continue to incur substantial expenses as we support commercialization activities for DSUVIA, conduct research and development activities for our product candidates, including the FDA regulatory review of the resubmitted Zalviso NDA, once resubmitted, and support the manufacturing and supply of Zalviso in Europe for Grünenthal.
+While Grünenthal has begun European commercial sales of Zalviso, if DSUVIA is not successfully commercialized, if Zalviso, or our other product candidates are not successfully developed or commercialized, or if revenues are insufficient following marketing approval, we will not achieve profitability and our business may fail.
 Our success is also dependent on obtaining regulatory approval to market our product candidates outside of the United States through current and future collaborations which may not materialize or prove to be successful.